 Wines from the Southwest or wines from Languedoc & Roussillon?
 Pyrenees or Mediterranean?

 Occitanie ranks first in the world in terms of the extent of wine-growing areas and the large number of appellations grouped together within the same cultural territory.
 Number of Occitan winegrowers is in this respect quite remarkable.
 All contribute to the wine reputation of their three unifying and identity regions: the South West, Languedoc and Roussillon.
-Each estate brings its own signature to the wines determined by the characteristics of its production area as well as by the local and family history which governs the management of its vineyard.
+Each independent estate, each cooperative group, brings its own signature to the wines of Occitanie.
+All are determined by the characteristics of their production area as well as by the local and family history which governs the management of the vineyards.
 Entering each of these stories individually is as much indicative of a human adventure as of a highly qualitative expression of the different Occitania wine terroirs.

 The Occitanie wines are distributed in two main types.
 In Languedoc and Roussillon the Mediterranean signature of the wines is essential and comes in exciting nuances depending on whether the wine-growing areas are located near the sea or backing up against the reliefs of the Pyrenees and the Massif Central.
 Red wines predominate there, commonly made from Grenache, Syrah, Mourvèdre and Carignan.
 White wines for their part often make the reputation of proper appellations such as Picpoul de Pinet or Clairette du Languedoc.
 In the South West, where oceanic influences dominate, the vineyards are distributed in archipelago.
 The typicity of the wines is frequently qualified by singular grape varieties such as Tannat in Madiran, Malbec in Cahors or Négrette in Fronton.
 The terroir of Gaillac would even be the most demonstrative, where the restoration of endemic grape varieties on the vineyard is one of the claimed characteristics of the appellation.